 If we do not close our eyes and ears from seeing and hearing evil, if we do not fasten our gaze on the Lord Jesus at the right hand of the Father, we surely will succumb to the spiritual darkness now on the horizon.

 The bringing forth of Christ in the personalities of the saints will intensify the spiritual warfare and the distressing conditions on the earth.

-And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, And prevailed not; neither was their place found any more in heaven.
-And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.
+So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him.
 (Revelation 12:7-9)

-The dragon, Satan, and his angels still have their place in the heavens.
+The dragon (Satan), and his angels still have their places in the heavens.
 But when a company of saints overcomes the accuser, the Father will give power to Michael and his angels to throw down Satan from the heavens into the earth.
 Then the earth will be a dreadful place in which to live.

-Before Satan can be cast down from his place in the heaven there must be saints who conquer him.
+Before Satan can be cast down from his place in heaven, there must be saints who conquer him.
 How do the saints wage war against the great deceiver?
 The saints overcome the deceiver, the great red dragon, in three ways (compare Revelation 12:11):

 Satan attempts constantly to keep the believers under condemnation.
 We overcome his accusations by trusting in the perfect work of the shed blood of the Lord Jesus.
 There is no condemnation resting on those who are abiding in Jesus because of His blood, the blood of the Lamb, that made an eternal atonement for our sins.